omega-gg/VBML/tevolution.md

 direct access to a comprehensive collection of video streams.
 Through a simple language called VBML it enables the user to agregate and curate content freely into tracks and playlists.
-Due to this semantic approach these informations can be contained in lightweight QR codes called VideoTag which allow ideo navigation and sharing on a broad scale.
+Due to this semantic approach these informations can be contained in lightweight QR codes called VideoTag which allow video navigation and sharing on a broad scale.

 From an ethical perspective, it aims at empowering each and every citizen around the world to create their own media from this new medium.
 From now on, being a program director is a matter of